 - a new rail track following the existing non-operational Boggabilla rail corridor for 25km towards Whalan Creek

-- five kilometres of new rail track in a greenfield rail corridor to the NSW/QLD border
+- 5km of new rail track in a greenfield rail corridor to the NSW/QLD border

 - a crossing loop, new bridges and level crossing works